Facebook suspends pre-installation of WhatsApp, Instagram apps on Huawei phones | TODAY.NG

-Facebook Inc. said on Friday it would no longer allow pre-installation of its WhatsApp, Instagram and other apps on new Huawei phones.
+Facebook has said it would no longer allow pre-installation of its WhatsApp, Instagram and other apps on new Huawei phones.

-Facebook told Reuters in San Francisco that customers who already had Huawei phones would still be able to use its apps and receive updates.
+Facebook told Reuters in San Francisco, United States of America during the week that customers who already had Huawei phones would still be able to use its apps and receive updates.

 “But new Huawei phones will no longer be able to have Facebook, WhatsApp and Instagram apps pre-installed,” Facebook Inc said.